The Buteyko Method: Why Breathing Less Might Be the Nervous System Reset You Actually Need

 Over the next three decades, Buteyko conducted extensive research.
 In 1968, the first formal study was carried out at the Leningrad Institute of Pulmonology.
 A further trial at the First Moscow Institute of Pediatric Diseases in 1980 was compelling enough that the Soviet Ministry of Health issued Order No. 591, formally approving the Buteyko Method for treating bronchial asthma within the state medical system.

 By the late 1980s and into the 1990s, the method had spread to Australia and New Zealand.
-The first Western randomised controlled trial was published in the Medical Journal of Australia in 1998 (Bowler et al.), and from there it reached the UK, Ireland, and the United States.
+The first Western randomised controlled trial was published in the Medical Journal of Australia in 1998 by Bowler and colleagues, and from there it reached the UK, Ireland, and the United States.

 The strongest evidence base for Buteyko is in asthma management.
 Multiple randomised controlled trials have demonstrated reduced symptoms, decreased reliance on rescue inhaler medication, and improved quality of life.
-The 2011 British Guideline on the Management of Asthma (British Thoracic Society/SIGN) specifically states that the Buteyko Method "may be considered to help patients control the symptoms of asthma."
+The British Thoracic Society and SIGN guideline on the management of asthma, revised in 2011, specifically states that the Buteyko Method "may be considered to help patients control the symptoms of asthma."
 It is the only complementary therapy endorsed in those guidelines.
+If asthma is your entry point, breathwork and asthma is the fuller page on this.

 For anxiety, the evidence is earlier-stage but growing.
-A 2022 randomised double-blind clinical trial (Maleki et al., published in the Journal of Physical Therapy Science) examined the effects of Buteyko-based breathing exercises on generalised anxiety disorder and found positive effects on respiratory indices and anxiety levels when combined with standard treatment.
+A 2022 randomised double-blind clinical trial (Maleki et al., Journal of Physical Therapy Science) examined the effects of breathing exercises, including Buteyko-informed techniques, on generalised anxiety disorder, and found positive effects on respiratory indices and anxiety levels when combined with standard treatment.
 The underlying physiology is well-understood: slow nasal breathing stimulates the vagus nerve, activating the parasympathetic nervous system and counteracting the sympathetic overdrive that keeps anxious people locked in fight-or-flight.

 There is also a 2019 study showing Buteyko breathing was effective for obstructive Eustachian tube dysfunction, and ongoing research into sleep-disordered breathing and athletic performance.